 Wind power plants, assembled by wind turbines, use wind as a green source of energy to generate electricity.
-From the historical point of view, the first turbines, windmills were used to irrigate lands and crush corns.
+From the historical point of view, the first turbines, windmills were used to irrigate lands and crush corn.
 They were first noted in the 10th century in Persia.
 The first commercial wind turbine was developed in 1927 by the Jacob brothers.
 Now, let’s have a look at these power plants, wind farms, and their features and efficiencies.

 Wind Turbines and Their Basic Features

 Wind turbines are towers or masts which are fixed on the ground.
 Its length varies from 20 to 100 meters depending on the requirements.
 A nacelle is on the upper part of the tower which contains an electrical generator and a gearbox.
-The rotor blades seen on the wind turbine holds on the nacelle via the power gear.
+The rotor blades seen on the wind turbine hold on the nacelle via the power gear.

 Due to wind, the blades start to turn which also turns the rotor.
 This causes the generator to turn which converts the mechanical energy into electrical energy.
 Since the electricity volume is smaller than the needs for commercial use – a transformer steps up the electricity before sending it to the substation.
 The substation increases the electricity further and then transmits it to the electrical grid.

 Wind turbines can withstand wind speeds from 14 km/h to 90 km/h (nominal wind speed is 50 km/h).
 The total power generated by onshore wind turbines can be as much as 3 MW.
 There are two types of wind turbines: vertical turbines whose design makes them look like an “egg-beater” and horizontal turbines which are more common and look like a fan.
 Vertical turbines are not as efficient as horizontal turbines and so are not used in wind farms.
 Since winds are stronger offshore, Denmark, the UK, and China have established wind farms in those areas.
 The US does not have an offshore wind farm currently.